qbit/gqrss/README.md

 # [gqrss](https://github.com/qbit/gqrss)

-A tool to query and display GitHub issues relating to OpenBSD.
+A tool to query and display GitHub issues relating to anything you want.

 ## Libraries used